hchenqi/ViewDesign/README.md

 `Fixed` and `Auto` are naturally also `Relative`, but not vice versa.
 Therefore, `Relative` has the most freedom and the weakest restriction.

 How a view component with `Relative` traits or a parent view accepting a child view with `Relative` traits interpret the `size_ref` depends on the components.
 For example, `TextView` has `Relative` traits and regards the `size_ref` as the size constraint for calculating the text layout, which agrees with `MaxFrame` that provides the `size_ref` as the max size constraint.
 However, another component with `Relative` traits may calculate its size as a percentage of `size_ref`, which usually won't work very well with `MaxFrame` even though it fits with `MaxFrame` by size traits.
+It is possible that more traits, like `Bounded`, could be proposed to further restrict the usage of `Relative`.

 The reflow logic and the size traits already describe most scenarios of layout dependencies.
 Other more complex or special layout dependencies can be implemented by certain view components extending the core interfaces in a custom way.
 For example, a `Window` or an `OverlapLayout::Window` doesn't only decide its size, but also its position on the `Desktop` or the `OverlapLayout`, which is reflected by special interfaces.